-Circuit program is built and modified by placing program elements and links between them in the workspace.
+Circuit program is built and modified by placing program blocks and connecting lines between them in the workspace.
 The size of the workspace can be changed in Property Box.
 The inputs (left) and outputs (right) are signed as follows:

 Ix - digital inputs